TheGAzed/kanavrt/README.md

 #### Installation
 1. Clone the repository
 2. Open the solution (kanavrt.sln) in Visual Studio
-3. Build and run the project (green triangle button with 'https' next to it)
+3. Build and run the project (green triangle button at top with 'https' next to it)

 ### KANAVRT system